 CLARITY technology transforms an intact tissue volume into a fully-assembled, nanoporous, hydrogel form that is both optically transparent and permeable to molecular markers.

-A New Revolution In Disease Tissue Processing
+A New Revolution In 3D Tissue Imaging

 CLARITY allows the transformation of intact tissue into a nanoporous, hydrogel-hybridized form that is crosslinked to a three-dimensional network of hydrophilic polymers.
 This process produces a fully assembled, intact tissue, which is permeable to macromolecules and optically transparent, thus allowing for robust 3-dimensional imaging of subcellular components (DNA, RNA and protein) and heterogeneous cellular interactions within the tumor microenvironment.
 In the field of neurobiology, this novel platform has demonstrated an unprecedented capability to visualize three-dimensional architecture, connectivity and molecular relationships within neuronal tissues.